 This situation occurs in most shoulder problems and NAT includes specific treatment sequences for a range of conditions such as rotator cuff problems, biceps tendonitis, bursitis, and arthritis.

 How Does NAT Differ from other Treatments?

-Traditional approaches to the frozen shoulder either address the inflammation (steroid tablets, steroid injections) or the stiffness (physical therapy, exercise therapy, and surgical manipulation).
+Traditional approaches to the frozen shoulder either address the inflammation (steroid tablets, steroid injections) or stiffness (physical therapy, exercise therapy, and surgical manipulation).